-\end{lemma} Finally, we show that the approximation of the graph kernel monotonically improves with the GRFs++ degree (for degrees being the powers of two; proof in App.~\ref{appendix-conc}). \begin{theorem} If $\widehat{\mathbf{K}}^{(l)}_{\boldsymbol{\alpha}}(\mathbf{W})$ stands for the estimator of the groundtruth graph kernel matrix, leveraging GRFs++ of degree $l$, then the following holds if standard termination strategy is applied:
+\end{lemma} Finally, we show that the approximation of the graph kernel improves with GRFs++ degree (for degrees being the powers of two; proof in App.~\ref{appendix-conc}). \begin{theorem} If $\widehat{\mathbf{K}}^{(l)}_{\boldsymbol{\alpha}}(\mathbf{W})$ stands for the estimator of the ground-truth graph kernel matrix, leveraging GRFs++ of degree $l$, then the following holds if standard termination strategy is applied:

 \end{theorem}